HiPhish/rainbow-delimiters.nvim/HACKING.rst

 End to end testing
 ==================

-We use Vader_ or busted or busted for testing the entire plugin.
-Eventually all testing should be done by Busted because Vader runs all tests in the same process.

-For Vader Execute `:Vader test/vader/**/*` to run all Vader tests.
-As of the time of writing this there is a bug in Vader: tests contain Lua code, which will set the file type of the Vader result buffer to `lua`.
-This is annoying, but it does not affect the test results.
+End-to-end tests run in a separate Neovim instance which we control via RPC.

-For busted execute `make e2e-test` to run all end to end tests.
+These are tests which mutate the state of the editor, such as adding highlighting on changes.
+Execute `make e2e-test` to run all end to end tests.